highlightjs/highlightjs-curl/README.md

 This cURL module is not part of the standard distribution and must be loaded separately.
 The module name is `curl.min.js` or `curl`, depending on how you reference the module from your bundler code.

-Once loaded, mark the code you want to highlight with the `curl` class or `language-curl`:
+Once loaded, mark the code you want to highlight with the `language-curl`:

 ```html
 <pre><code class="curl">...</code></pre>